Concordium/concordium-dapp-examples/trackAndTrace/frontend/README.md

 ### Development

-Set the two environmental variables `SPONSORED_TRANSACTION_BACKEND_BASE_URL` and the `TRACK_AND_TRACE_CONTRACT_INDEX`, or prefix them before the `yarn dev` call below.
+Set the environment variable `TRACK_AND_TRACE_CONTRACT_ADDRESS`, or prefix it before the `yarn dev` call below.

-`SPONSORED_TRANSACTION_BACKEND_BASE_URL` is the base url of your [sponsored transaction backend service](https://github.com/Concordium/concordium-dapp-examples/tree/main/trackAndTrace/sponsored-transaction-service)

-`TRACK_AND_TRACE_CONTRACT_INDEX` is the track and trace contract address.

 This front end calls three backend endpoints:

--   `/api/submitTransaction` from the [sponsored transaction backend service](https://github.com/Concordium/concordium-dapp-examples/tree/main/trackAndTrace/sponsored-transaction-service)
+-   `/api/submitTransaction` from the [sponsored transaction backend service](../sponsored-transaction-service)
--   `/api/getItemStatusChangedEvents` from the [backend server](https://github.com/Concordium/concordium-dapp-examples/tree/main/trackAndTrace/indexer)
+-   `/api/getItemStatusChangedEvents` from the [backend server](../indexer)
--   `/api/getItemCreatedEvent` from the [backend server](https://github.com/Concordium/concordium-dapp-examples/tree/main/trackAndTrace/indexer)
+-   `/api/getItemCreatedEvent` from the [backend server](../indexer)

-You can build and launch this front end without setting up the backend services as described in this paragraph.
-In that case, calling the above endpoints via the front end will fail.
+See the [Environment variables](#environment-variables) section below for configuration options regarding the sponsored service.

 To start a development environment make sure to first generate the smart contract clients, then run the following from the `frontend` directory:

 ```bash
 yarn dev